rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.3 Playoffs

-Once the first section is completed, 8 teams will move on to the playoffs.
+Once the first section is completed, \[TBD\] teams will move on to the playoffs.
 The playoffs section will be a double-elimination knockout tournament.

 #### 2.3.1 Mapban process